XAMS-Project/XAMS/README.md

 ## What is XMCS?

-XMCS is a suite of Android (and maybe iOS) programs that allow for *direct* remote control of your Android device.
+XMCS is a set of protocols for Android, iOS, Sailfish, postmarketOS, and UBPorts, that allow for implementation of an application suite for remote control of your mobile device.

-XMCS is inspired by [Project MAXS][maxs], but goes through the XMCS router, and the XMCS app is one single application, to make it more user frindly.
+XMCS is inspired by [Project MAXS][maxs], but goes through the XMCS router, and the XMCS app is one single application, to make it more user friendly.

 ## The XMCS router.

-The router talks to the Android device remotely using a specialized protocol over the MQTT broker.
-No user talks to the Android device directly - unless its for development/debugging.
+The router talks to the mobile device remotely using a specialized protocol over the MQTT broker.
+No user talks to the mobile device directly - unless its for development/debugging.

-Instead, in stark contrast to Project MAXS, the router acts as the intermediary between the user and their Android device.
+Instead, in stark contrast to Project MAXS, the router acts as the intermediary between the user and their mobile device.

 ## Differences to Project MAXS